vwkd/immersive-chinese-to-anki/README.md

 # Immersive Chinese to Anki

+Tools for scraping Immersive Chinese content and create Anki cards.

+## Why?

-Tools to scrape serial courses and vocabulary from Immersive Chinese and create cards in Anki.
-Anki benefits include a card search, tags instead of lists, and a spaced-repetition trainer.
+IC essentially replicates a limited Anki set.
+Notably it lacks card search, tags instead of lists, and a spaced-repetition trainer.
+Although the UI of IC is certainly nicer, having the full features of Anki may help with learning.